 The Dai people love flowers, and Yunnan has many varieties.
 The ornaments they wear on their heads during the holidays are not precious metals or jade like other groups, but a bundle of delicately prepared fresh flowers.

 The Dai use these flowers to prepare teas.
 Older Dai people drink tea made from the osmanthus flower.
 There are different grades of quality in making osmanthus tea.
 Golden osmanthus makes the best grade of tea, and only the oldest Dais can drink it.
 Silver osmanthus is the next grade down, and people who reach a certain age can drink it.
 Ordinary osmanthus is the lowest grade, and only married people can drink it.

 Other types of flower teas include rose tea.
 Only the young drink it.
 Young Dais in love always drink rose tea together, especially when out on their first date.
 And jasmine tea in Dai traditions is only for married women.

 Lemon tea is known as the tea of romance.
 It’s the most romantic of the Dai people’s teas.
 The flavor of the lemon is sweet, tart, and citric, like the feelings of being in love.
 The lemon used has to be fresh, and the tea leaves must be of high quality.
-It’s best to brew it with Chinese-style black tea, and then add sugar.
+It’s best to brew it with Chinese-style black tea, and then add honey or ginger.
 Lemon tea tastes sweet and tart, and quenches your thirst.
 It’s also a good drink between meals.
 The favorite drink of most young Dai people is lemon tea.